sacarlson/stellar_utility/multi-sign-server/readme.md

   * Example return: {"acc_info":{"accountid":"GBYX56PB2I3T2W64ZZ62W7X4RUXQZJRR4EG7U4K7SCKDHU3DLM5NPCJM","balance":1219997700,"seqnum":2418066587666,"numsubentries":2,"inflationdest":null,"homedomain":"","thresholds":"AQACAg==","flags":0,"lastmodified":17037},"thresholds":{"master_weight":1,"low":0,"medium":2,"high":2},"signer_info":{"signers":[{"accountid":"GBYX56PB2I3T2W64ZZ62W7X4RUXQZJRR4EG7U4K7SCKDHU3DLM5NPCJM","publickey":"GCYSIZB4Q6ISTHFDXQMBBUPI4BVY7KW6QKCIZKTXAQBDXQYGRRIUTYSX","weight":1},{"accountid":"GBYX56PB2I3T2W64ZZ62W7X4RUXQZJRR4EG7U4K7SCKDHU3DLM5NPCJM","publickey":"GA4GWCCN7YNN5NFUX6MQ3IYPT3LBOFNBRZE3J2JVBJC3P6PNYWWIRPCG","weight":1}]},"timebound":1444648666,"timestamp":"1444648566","witness_account":"GCYSIZB4Q6ISTHFDXQMBBUPI4BVY7KW6QKCIZKTXAQBDXQYGRRIUTYSX","signature":"CsoU4TKWVeJHW8645P6/uHD45QZIaoSIX/Gb9WJqTQEjMjJuCz58j1HF6jmy\nfb/Vrt9P8SNIC0N8hBciLonrAw==\n","unlock":{"status":"success","target_account":"GBYX56PB2I3T2W64ZZ62W7X4RUXQZJRR4EG7U4K7SCKDHU3DLM5NPCJM","witness_address":"GCYSIZB4Q6ISTHFDXQMBBUPI4BVY7KW6QKCIZKTXAQBDXQYGRRIUTYSX","timebound":1444648666,"timenow":1444648566,"unlock_env_b64":"AAAAAHF++eHSNz1b3M59q378jS8MpjHhDfpxX5CUM9NjWzrXAAAAZAAAAjMAAAATAAAAAQAAAABWG5baHPaMEF1SfmQAAAAAAAAAAQAAAAAAAAAFAAAAAAAAAAEAAAAAAAAAAQAAAAAAAAABAAAAAQAAAAEAAAAAAAAAAQAAAAAAAAABAAAAAAAAAAAAAAAAAAAAAAAAAAEGjFFJAAAAQGbbtB58wWShTwCWu/1Fd4D9LrrRAgTDt+wsBmhCwAVWbq0hZNFFqlQqa2IkjeiJRfDPu2E9AMz3abwd6yRi0wc="}}

+##get_ticker: Get historic price records between assets being traded on the stellar.org network.
+  * Values send:
+    * timestamp_start: default undefined that is seen as start of Now() start time is present start and stop range of timestamps on each is in standard int seconds since Jan 01 1970.
+(UTC) if timestamp_end > 365
+    * timestamp_end: default undefined that is also seen as start of now() to the end of time or max number or record pulls in the past if timestamp_end is less than 365 then the value is looked at as days back from timestamp_start - 24 hours/day
+    * asset_code: query for only asset_code that match this value example "USD", if undefined will return all asset_code seen in present records
+    * asset_code_issuer: the stellar.org network issuer address of the asset_code above (presently not used planed to add)
+    * base_asset_code: base asset_code that is being traded with asset_code
+    * base_asset_issuer: the stellar.org network issuer address of the base_asset_code
+    * limit: the max number of records to pull from the database, default 1000
+    * mode: sets the return format with 0 default, 1, and 2. mode 1 and 2 return arrays of just timestamp,ask,ask,ask,ask to be compatible with graph lib mode 2 just removes ask_volume so only 5 array elements returned in each sample.

+  * Values returned mode = 0 default:
+    * action: "get_ticker" is returned to verify this is the return for this function
+    * status: "success" or "fail" status of returned data
+    * data: any array of sampled asset pair prices and added info see bellow for obj inside each array element
+      * id: an intiger index of the sample taken, each sample increments this value by one.
+      * datetime: human readable date and time example '2016-09-18 15:33:12 +0700' when the sample prices were taken
+      * timestamp: unix integer timestamp example: "1474187592" when the sample was taken
+      * ask_price: the price the listed asset was being sold for (asking price) at this time window (at liquidity setting explained later)
+      * ask_volume: This is really the volume avalable at point of liquidity (explained later)
+      * ask_avg_price: This is the averge price you would pay at the point of minimal liquidy (explained later)
+      * ask_offer_count: The number of orders hit with the present minimal liquidity settings
+      * ask_total_volume: The total number of shares for sale on this asset at this window of time
+      * ask_total_avg_price: if you purchased all the shares presently on the market at this time this is the averge price per share
+      * ask_total_offers: total number of different ask offers on the books at this window of time
+      * bid_price: the price the listed asset was being offered for (bid price) at this time window
+      * bid_volume: This is really the volume avalable at point of liquidity (explained later)
+      * bid_avg_price: This is the averge price you would bid at the point of minimal liquidy (explained later)
+      * bid_offer_count: The number of orders hit with the present minimal liquidity settings
+      * bid_total_volume: The total number of shares that are being offered a price on this asset at this window of time
+      * bid_total_avg_price: if you sold all the shares presently being bid on at the market at this time this is the averge price per share you would rec
+      * bid_total_offers: total number of different bid offers on the books at this window of time

+  * Example mode= 0 return: {"action":"get_ticker","status":"success","data":[{"id":"247","datetime":"'2016-09-22 16:04:29 +0700'","timestamp":"1474535069","ask_price":"35.3689998","ask_volume":"2.941559","ask_avg_price":"35.3689998","ask_offer_count":"1","ask_total_volume":"2.941559","ask_total_avg_price":"35.3689998","ask_total_offers":"1","bid_price":"33.9955784","bid_volume":"100","bid_avg_price":"33.9955784","bid_offer_count":"1","bid_total_volume":"100","bid_total_avg_price":"33.9955784","bid_total_offers":"1","base_asset_type":"credit_alphanum4","base_asset_code":"USD","base_asset_issuer":"GAX4CUJEOUA27MDHTLSQCFRGQPEXCC6GMO2P2TZCG7IEBZIEGPOD6HKF","asset_code":"THB","asset_issuer":"GAX4CUJEOUA27MDHTLSQCFRGQPEXCC6GMO2P2TZCG7IEBZIEGPOD6HKF","asset_type":"credit_alphanum4"},{"id":"246","datetime":"'2016-09-22 15:08:52 +0700'","timestamp":"1474531732","ask_price":"35.371203","ask_volume":"2.9413757","ask_avg_price":"35.371203","ask_offer_count":"1","ask_total_volume":"2.9413757","ask_total_avg_price":"35.371203","ask_total_offers":"1","bid_price":"33.9976961","bid_volume":"100","bid_avg_price":"33.9976961","bid_offer_count":"1","bid_total_volume":"100","bid_total_avg_price":"33.9976961","bid_total_offers":"1","base_asset_type":"credit_alphanum4","base_asset_code":"USD","base_asset_issuer":"GAX4CUJEOUA27MDHTLSQCFRGQPEXCC6GMO2P2TZCG7IEBZIEGPOD6HKF","asset_code":"THB","asset_issuer":"GAX4CUJEOUA27MDHTLSQCFRGQPEXCC6GMO2P2TZCG7IEBZIEGPOD6HKF","asset_type":"credit_alphanum4"},{"id":"245","datetime":"'2016-09-22 14:07:09 +0700'","timestamp":"1474528029","ask_price":"35.376813","ask_volume":"2.9409093","ask_avg_price":"35.376813","ask_offer_count":"1","ask_total_volume":"2.9409093","ask_total_avg_price":"35.376813","ask_total_offers":"1","bid_price":"34.0030882","bid_volume":"100","bid_avg_price":"34.0030882","bid_offer_count":"1","bid_total_volume":"100","bid_total_avg_price":"34.0030882","bid_total_offers":"1","base_asset_type":"credit_alphanum4","base_asset_code":"USD","base_asset_issuer":"GAX4CUJEOUA27MDHTLSQCFRGQPEXCC6GMO2P2TZCG7IEBZIEGPOD6HKF","asset_code":"THB","asset_issuer":"GAX4CUJEOUA27MDHTLSQCFRGQPEXCC6GMO2P2TZCG7IEBZIEGPOD6HKF","asset_type":"credit_alphanum4"},{"id":"244","datetime":"'2016-09-22 13:05:31 +0700'","timestamp":"1474524331","ask_price":"35.3611662","ask_volume":"2.9422106","ask_avg_price":"35.3611662","ask_offer_count":"1","ask_total_volume":"2.9422106","ask_total_avg_price":"35.3611662","ask_total_offers":"1","bid_price":"33.988049","bid_volume":"100","bid_avg_price":"33.988049","bid_offer_count":"1","bid_total_volume":"100","bid_total_avg_price":"33.988049","bid_total_offers":"1","base_asset_type":"credit_alphanum4","base_asset_code":"USD","base_asset_issuer":"GAX4CUJEOUA27MDHTLSQCFRGQPEXCC6GMO2P2TZCG7IEBZIEGPOD6HKF","asset_code":"THB","asset_issuer":"GAX4CUJEOUA27MDHTLSQCFRGQPEXCC6GMO2P2TZCG7IEBZIEGPOD6HKF","asset_type":"credit_alphanum4"}]}

+  * Example mode=1 return:  {"action":"get_ticker","status":"success","data":[[1474535069000,35.3689998,35.3689998,35.3689998,35.3689998,2.941559],[1474531732000,35.371203,35.371203,35.371203,35.371203,2.9413757],[1474528029000,35.376813,35.376813,35.376813,35.376813,2.9409093],[1474524331000,35.3611662,35.3611662,35.3611662,35.3611662,2.9422106]]}

+# all input values are now in params for example params["timestamp_start"] to integrate with mss-server
+  #if timestamp_end = 0 or default undefined that is also seen as start of now() to the end of time or max number or record pulls in the past
+  #if timestamp_start = 0 or default undefined that is seen as start of Now() start time is present
+  # if timestamp_end is less than 365 then the value is looked at as days back from timestamp_start - 24 hours/day
+  # you can specify a start and stop range of timestamps on each that is in standard int seconds since Jan 01 1970.
+(UTC) if timestamp_end > 365
+  # if asset_code is left blank default, we will return all asset_codes that have been recorded on the server
+  # if you enter an asset_code with base_asset_code left blank, it will return all ask, bids on all matches of asset_code
+  # with all other base_asset_code pairs found and returned.
+  # if both asset_code and base_asset_code are entered, of course they must both match to be returned in query
+  # in the return data the asset_code = counter_asset_code and base_asset_code = base_asset_code, sorry that's just how it ended up
+  # I might consider rename of counter_asset_code to just asset_code in return at some point but not today

 ##broadcast: send a custom json packet to all that are presently connected to this mss-server
   * Values sent:
     * any custom json index:value set is acceptable and will be echoed accept indexes "action" and "tx_code" due to conflicts in listener apps.